2026 Allulose Review: What It Is and How To Use It Right

 No. There is no evidence that typical allulose consumption causes urinary tract infections in humans.

-• Most allulose is excreted in urine, which raised theoretical concerns if certain bacteria can metabolize allulose in urine of heavy users, which could increase the risk of urinary tract infections (UTI).
+Most allulose is excreted in urine, which raised concerns about whether certain bacteria can metabolize allulose in the urine of heavy users, and could consequently increase the risk of urinary tract infections (UTI).
 Allulose is primarily (70% of the amount we eat) excreted through the kidneys into urine.
-Some in vitro studies have shown that certain bacteria such as Klebsiella pneumonia— an opportunistic human pathogen — are able to use allulose as a food source if present in urine.
-You can read more about it HERE and HERE.
+Some in vitro studies have shown that certain bacteria, such as Klebsiella pneumoniae—an opportunistic human pathogen—can use allulose as a nutrient when it is present in urine.

-• Safety review does not show an increased UTI risk.
-The 2025 safety assessment of allulose by Food Standards Australia New Zealand, concluded that based on "the history of safe use of D-allulose internationally, the weight-of-evidence suggests adverse microbiological effects are unlikely."
+Safety review and large meta-analysis have not found an increased UTI risk.
+The 2025 safety assessment of allulose by Food Standards Australia New Zealand concluded that, based on "the history of safe use of D-allulose internationally, the weight-of-evidence suggests adverse microbiological effects are unlikely."
+As noted by Daniel et al. (2022), even in conditions where urine sugar levels are much higher—such as with certain diabetes medications—large, long-term studies involving thousands of patients have not found an increased incidence of UTIs.

 What Are the Health Benefits of Allulose?